pietrofranceschi/Data_exploration/PCA_wines.md

     ## [1]    12 12058

-Let's give a look to the PCA
+Let’s give a look to the PCA

 ``` r
 genesPCA <- PCA(countsn,